 Column 1.
-The first column gives the photon energy in the units set with the units option (described on page 125 above).
+The first column gives the photon energy in the units set with the units option (described on page 130 above).
 The default units are Rydbergs.

 Column 2.
-The second column is of the incident continuum at the illuminated face of the cloud.
-The intensity unit for all elements of the continuum is the intensity per octave $(4\pi v I_v)$.
+This is the incident continuum at the illuminated face of the cloud.

 Column 3.
-The third column is the transmitted (attenuated) portion of the incident continuum, and does not included diffuse emission from the cloud.
+This is the transmitted (attenuated) incident continuum and does not include diffuse emission from the cloud.

 Column 4.
 This is the outward portion of the emitted diffuse thermal continuum and line emission.
-Only the diffuse emission includes a covering factor if one was specified (so that the total emission from the nebula is this multiplied by the inner area of the cloud).
-This column does not include the attenuated or reflected portions of the incident continuum.
+Only the diffuse emission includes a covering factor if one was specified.
+The total emission from the nebula is this multiplied by the inner area of the cloud.
+This does not include the attenuated or reflected portions of the incident continuum.

 Column 5.
-The 5th column gives the net transmitted continuum, the sum of the attenuated incident (column 3) and diffuse (column 4) continua and lines.
+This gives the net transmitted continuum, the sum of the attenuated incident (column 3) and diffuse (column 4) continua and lines.
 This would be the observed continuum if the geometry were viewed through the gas, and includes the covering factor.